-The GPM Carbonates module enables users to simulate the growth and diagenesis of carbonates across a range of depositional settings such as carbonate platforms and reefs.
-Users have access to the parameters that control growth and diagentic alteration, including erosion and redistribution of carbonate material, compaction, tectonics, and wave action.
+The GPM Carbonates module enables geoscientists to simulate the growth and diagenesis of carbonates across a range of depositional settings such as carbonate platforms and reefs.
+Users have access to the parameters that control growth and diagenetic alteration, including erosion and redistribution of carbonate material, compaction, tectonics, and wave action.
 Carbonate growth can be modeled as dependent on several factors, such as water depth, wave energy, and suspended sediment.
 All these factors can be combined additively or multiplicatively.
 Reworked carbonates can also be included and differentiated in the model.
 Additionally, users have access to processes for modeling sediment diffusion and sediment accumulation along with several output properties for quality checking of the results.

 All available processes can be modeled independently or concurrently.
 The processes are modeled deterministically through a combination of numerical simulation of physical processes and rule-based modeling.

 In addition to modeling carbonates, users can model carbonates and clastics together.